-- Work performed as a member or leader of a Villa Maria organization, club, or activity. - Any work which includes a stipend - Travel time, unless it is directly connected to the service being performed and approved by the Director of Service and Social Justice in advance - Service provided to family, friends, neighbors, and/or community members, unless it is facilitated through Villa Maria or a nonprofit organization or entity - Hours completed during middle school or grade school - Babysitting, unless it is through a nonprofit organization or entity - Altar serving at Villa Maria Academy - Work at a for-profit organization or entity even if the work is for a pro-bono project - A student may only earn 5 hours of service per semester from baking activities which meet the previously stated requirements - Virtual or online service opportunities and creating cards off-campus that were permitted previously due to Covid-related concerns.
+- Service completed during the school day which is NOT in addition to the academic requirements of the school day - Service which is required or in any way part of one's responsibility as a member or leader of a Villa Maria organization, club, or activity.
+Any service to the Villa Maria Community must be discussed with the Director of Service and Social Justice by the service supervisor prior to publication of the service - Any work which includes a stipend - Travel time, unless it is directly connected to the service being performed and approved by the Director of Service and Social Justice in advance - Service provided to family, friends, neighbors, and/or community members, unless it is facilitated through Villa Maria or a nonprofit organization or entity - Hours completed during middle school or grade school - Babysitting, unless it is through a nonprofit organization or entity - Altar serving at Villa Maria Academy - Work at a for-profit organization or entity even if the work is for a pro-bono project or a charity event or collection/drive - A student may only earn 5 hours of service per semester from baking activities which meet the previously stated requirements - Virtual or online service opportunities and creating cards off-campus that were permitted previously due to Covid-related concerns. - Fundraising - Shopping or buying gifts or supplies for individuals, families, or organizations in need - Facilitating collections or drives for any organization or entity